Renting and you – a guide for landlords and tenants

 What happens to the bond while the tenant is living in the property?

-The Ministry of Business, Innovation and Employment looks after the bond.
+We (Tenancy Services) look after the bond.
 The tenant and landlord both fill in and sign the ‘Bond lodgement form', and the tenant pays the bond to the landlord.
-The landlord must send the form and the bond, including part payments, to the Ministry of Business, Innovation and Employment within 23 working days.
-The tenant can send the bond directly to the Ministry if the landlord agrees.
+The landlord must send the form and the bond, including part payments, to us within 23 working days.
+The tenant can send the bond directly to us if the landlord agrees.

-When the Ministry receives the bond, we will write to both the landlord and tenant to confirm payment.
+When we receive the bond, we will write to both the landlord and tenant to confirm payment.

 What happens to the bond money when the tenancy ends?

+The bond should be returned to the tenant.
 The landlord can claim some or all of the bond money if any money is owed to them by the tenant at the end of the tenancy – this might include unpaid rent or property damage.
-Otherwise, the bond should be returned to the tenant.
-If the landlord or tenant can’t locate the other person, they should call 0800 73 76 66.
+If the landlord or tenant can’t locate the other person, they should call 0800 737 666.

 Landlords who wish to claim a bond more than 2 months after a tenancy has ended must either obtain the tenant’s consent or an order of the Tenancy Tribunal.

 For more information see Getting the bond back »

 A landlord can ask for one or two weeks’ rent in advance.
 This is the first one or two weeks’ rent, depending on whether the tenant is going to pay weekly (one week in advance) or fortnightly (two weeks in advance).
 A landlord can’t ask for the next rent payment until all the paid rent has been used up.
 For example, if a tenant has paid two weeks’ rent in advance they don’t have to pay again until that money has been used up – that means 2 weeks (14 days) later.